Invictae/AP/README.md

 #SitesChecker
-Dashboard with analysis of site population.
+Dashboard with analysis of site attendance.

-Need parser of time series of population (where?)
-Need big dataset to learn model
-Need error handler of re
+Need parser to get time series of site attendance, need big dataset to learn model, need error handler of re